DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 #### Software Errors

 Can cause larger, cascading problems resulting in more machines crashing.
 Usually caused by dormant assumptions about the environment it will run in.
-There is not quick solution, however lots of small things can help.
+There is no quick solution, however lots of small things can help.

 * Carefully thinking about assumptions and interactions in a system.
-* Thorough testing
+* Thorough testing.
-* Process isolation
+* Process isolation.
-* Allowing processes to crash and restart
+* Allowing processes to crash and restart.
 * Measuring, Monitoring and analyzing system behaviour in production.
 * If a system provides some guarantee, have regular automated checks while it is running and be alerted if there is a descrepency.